Al0win/Al0win.github.io/_pages/about.md

 ## About Me

 I'm currently in my final year pursuing a Bachelor of Engineering in Computer Science at Birla Institute of Technology and Science (BITS Pilani), Goa Campus (October 2022 - May 2026).
-My research interests lie at the fascinating intersection of AI and real-world applications, with particular expertise in autonomous driving systems, neural genomics, and multimodal AI architectures.
+My research interests lie at the fascinating intersection of AI and real-world applications as well as designing novel deep learning architectures.

-**🎓 Seeking Thesis Advisors**: I am actively looking for potential thesis advisors for my bachelor's thesis project.
-My research interests include autonomous systems, transformer architectures, explainable AI, and neural model interpretability.
+**Seeking Thesis Advisors**: I am actively looking for potential thesis advisors for my bachelor's thesis project.
+I'm interested largely in projects involving generative modelling.
 If you're working in related areas and interested in collaboration, I'd love to connect!

 ## Current Research